Index To The Four Most Dangerous Mistakes Any Christian Can Make

 Who Are You To Say?

 Through the ages there have been watchmen appointed by the Lord, and as the days grow more and more dark, it is highly unlikely that He has stopped appointing watchmen.
 To be noted is that the watchman is held responsible if he does not warn someone of their iniquity.

-Son of man, I have made thee a watchman unto the house of Israel: therefore hear the word at my mouth, and give them warning from me.
-When I say unto the wicked, Thou shalt surely die; and thou givest him not warning, nor speakest to warn the wicked from his wicked way, to save his life; the same wicked man shall die in his iniquity; but his blood will I require at thy hand.
-[Ezekiel 3:17-18]
+"Son of man, I have appointed you a watchman to the house of Israel; whenever you hear a word from My mouth, warn them from Me.
+"When I say to the wicked, 'You will surely die,' and you do not warn him or speak out to warn the wicked from his wicked way that he may live, that wicked man shall die in his iniquity, but his blood I will require at your hand.
+(Ezekiel 3:17-18 NASB)

-But if the watchman see the sword come, and blow not the trumpet, and the people be not warned, and the sword come, and take any person from among them; he is taken away in his iniquity, but his blood will I require at the watchman's hand.
-[Ezekiel 33:6]
+'But if the watchman sees the sword coming and does not blow the trumpet and the people are not warned, and a sword comes and takes a person from them, he is taken away in his iniquity; but his blood I will require from the watchman's hand.'
+(Ezekiel 33:6 NASB)

 One outstanding example of this was ....